 New location every weekend

 As the name suggests, Phoenicia Flea got its start in Phoenicia in 2014.
 It hops from one location to the next each weekend until December as it celebrates the innovative local makers in each community.
-Stay tuned for the Kingston market on June 14-15, the Livingston market at Catskill Brewery on September 1-2, and the Stone Ridge market at Hasbrouck House on October 6-7.
+Look out for Phoenicia Flea in Greenville on June 22 and 23, at Catskill Brewery on the Fourth of July weekend, and in Woodstock from July 20 to 21.

 Behind Bread Alone, Maple Lane, Woodstock